2020 Morges stabbing attack

-On the evening of 12 September 2020, a randomly-chosen man was fatally stabbed in a kebab restaurant in Morges, Vaud canton, Switzerland.
+The 2020 Morges stabbing attack was a terrorist attack on the evening of 12 September 2020 where a randomly-chosen man was fatally stabbed in a kebab restaurant in Morges, Vaud canton, Switzerland.
 The accused, a Turkish-Swiss dual national, was known to the Swiss intelligence service as an Islamist and under surveillance for possible links to terrorism.
 The victim was a 29-year-old Portuguese man.
 While in custody of the Swiss police, the accused is alleged to have confessed that he acted in the name of jihadism.
-Swiss authorities suspect a terrorist motive.
+The Office of the Attorney General accused the defendant in the Morges attack of having planned and carried out a jihadist-motivated attack with the aim of avenging the victims of the war waged by coalition states against the so-called Islamic State.
+The attacker was sentenced to 20 years in prison.